iescandon/tailwind-css-101/README.md

 If you ever need to use a CSS property that Tailwind doesn’t include a utility for out of the box, you can also use square bracket notation to write completely arbitrary CSS.

-- **Arbitrary values**: When you find yourself really needing something like `top: 117px` to get a background image in just the right spot, use Tailwind’s square bracket notation to generate a class on the fly with any arbitrary value.
+- **Arbitrary values**: Use to style based off a custom value.

 ```HTML
 <div class="top-[117px] text-[#333333]"></div>
 ```

-- **Arbitrary properties**: If you ever need to use a CSS property that Tailwind doesn’t have a utility class for such as `mask-type`, you can also use square bracket notation to write completely arbitrary CSS.
-Provide both the property () and value separated by a colon inside the square brackets.
+- **Arbitrary properties**: Use to style based off of custom property and value.

 ```HTML
 <div class="[mask-type:luminance]"></div>